Department of Human Services SA DHSSA

 An atlas of six South Australian communities: Mapping the influences on community wellbeing.

 Over the last three decades, numerous reports and studies have highlighted substantial variations in the wellbeing across the South Australian population, and the gaps between those who are doing well, and those who are not.
 These differences, or 'inequalities', are readily apparent across Adelaide, and our rural and remote communities, as they are in other areas of Australia.

 This atlas describes the extent and significance of inequalities in individual and community wellbeing, particularly those associated with wider social and economic influences; and points to areas where the impacts of disadvantage across the lifespan, and, in many cases across generations, need to be addressed.
-The atlas includes a number of communities in Adelaide and rural and remote parts of the State, identified by these Departments (DCSI and DHA).
+The atlas includes a number of communities in Adelaide and rural and remote parts of the State, identified by these Departments (DHSSA and DHW).
 Four of these communities - northern Adelaide, southern Adelaide, Peterborough, and the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands - have been identified for inclusion in the Thriving Communities Initiative, a South Australian Government call to address strong patterns of intergenerational disadvantage affecting the lives of many individuals and families living in these areas.